juliogomez/netdevops/README.md

 For the first option you should use a Python 3.X [virtual environment](https://virtualenv.pypa.io/en/latest/), so you don't clog your system, and then install the required tools (see [doc](https://developer.cisco.com/docs/pyats/#!python-virtual-environment)).

-However it is easier to run it [in a Docker container](https://developer.cisco.com/docs/pyats/#!docker-container), as the available image includes all required software, libraries and dependencies.
-So we will use this option for our demos.
+However it is easier to run it [in a Docker container](https://developer.cisco.com/docs/pyats/#!docker-container), as the available image includes all required software, libraries, dependencies and a ton of examples you can use to get started.
+So we will use containers for our demos.

 <p align="center">
 <img src="imgs/205ilovecontainers.jpg">